IDMNYU/p5-fundamentals/_pages/ai/transformers.md

 {% include p5-editor.html id="-e2pGdczT" %}

-Now, we have to create variables to hold the results of our story model and of our sentiment analysis model.
+We just have to create variables to hold the results of our story model and of our sentiment analysis model.

 First, let's see what they return:
 ```js